Intro to Data Analytics

 Create a new code chunk in your Quarto and read in the .csv using the following code:

-Open the object in a table using the Environment pane
+Open the data frame in a table from the Environment pane.

-function to see all of the columns in the object
+Use the names() function to see all of the columns in the object.

 Next, access the area in square miles of US metro areas and assign the vector to the object area